ccao-data/service-nginx/README.md

 # Nginx

-This service runs on CCAO's Shiny server/Ubuntu VM and is responsible directing traffic from the Data Science subdomain ([datascience.cookcountyassessor.com](datascience.cookcountyassessor.com)) to various Data Science Department applications and services.
-It utilizes a containerized version of [Nginx](https://hub.docker.com/_/nginx) ((pronounced "engine-x") to direct traffic.
+This service runs on CCAO's Shiny server/Ubuntu VM and is responsible directing traffic from the [Data Science subdomain](datascience.cookcountyassessor.com) to various Data Science Department applications and services.
+It utilizes a containerized version of [Nginx](https://hub.docker.com/_/nginx) (pronounced "engine-x") to direct traffic.

 ## Usage